-Our paper contributes to the vast literature on managerial incentives, reviewed by Murphy (1999) and Edmans and Gabaix (2016).
-More specifically, we add to the ample body of theoretical research (beginning with Hart (1983), Vickers (1985), Fershtman and Judd (1987), and Sklivas (1987)) and empirical work (including, but not limited to, Kedia (1998), Joh (1999), Aggarwal and Samwick (1999a), Cuñat and Guadalupe (2005), and Cuñat and Guadalupe (2009)) that examines the relationship between product market competition and managerial incentives.
-Our theoretical framework considers how the most important and most widely-studied component of managerial incentives, the aggregate incentive slope, is affected by common ownership.
-Therefore, rather than focusing only on changes in salary, bonuses, or any other specific feature of managerial compensation, our empirical analysis of managerial incentives accounts for all links between firm performance and executive wealth aggregated into a single comprehensive incentive slope, as suggested by Edmans et al. (2017).4 Our theoretical and empirical analysis shows that managerial incentives provide a mechanism linking common ownership to product market outcomes and that common ownership is an important factor determining managerial incentives.
-However, our theoretical and empirical analysis exclusively focuses on explicit financial incentives and ignores the potentially important role of implicit incentives resulting from the managerial labor market (Jenter and Kanaan, 2015).
+Our paper contributes to the vast literature on managerial incentives reviewed by Murphy (1999) and Edmans and Gabaix (2016).
+More specifically, we add to the ample body of theoretical research (beginning with Hart (1983), Vickers (1985), Fershtman and Judd (1987), and Sklivas (1987)) and empirical work (including Kedia (1998), Joh (1999), Aggarwal and Samwick (1999), Cuñat and Guadalupe (2005), and Cuñat and Guadalupe (2009)) that examines the relationship between product market competition and managerial incentives.
+Our analysis shows that managerial incentives provide a mechanism linking common ownership to product market outcomes and that common ownership is an important factor affecting the aggregate incentive slope.
+However, we exclusively focus on explicit financial incentives and do not consider the role of implicit incentives resulting from the managerial labor market (Gibbons and Murphy, 1992; Fee and Hadlock, 2003; Coles et al., 2018; Cziraki and Jenter, 2021).